aschlumpf/Zoomer-Zoom/README.md

 The backend is build using three servers.
 One server acts to serve the queries for stock search and stock metadata.
 This server calls to the second server via Redis pub-sub, which essentially acts as a worker to perform a FlexSearch on all listed stocks.
 The third and final server delivers real-time stock prices via Socket.io.
 Prices for each stock change on a random interval in an attempt to emulate the real market.

-The frontend is built in React.js 16 with hooks, and MaterialUI as the primary component framework.
+The frontend is built in React.js 16 with hooks, and uses MaterialUI as the primary component framework.
 MaterialUI provides an easy way to make the application look modern, user-friendly, and accessible.
 The framework also provides APIs for component features such as lazy-loading and form control validation.

 # Running the application